whistlegraph/aesthetic-computer/README.txt

 *** BGM ***
  - [] Make a cool default visualizer for bgm.
+  - [] Use phase analysis / both stereo tracks to produce a form.
+    (Check existing chatGPT thread to explore traditional methods)
+  - [] Make it a 3d representation in the rasterizer with CamDoll controls.
+  - [] Implement spatialization of the audio in relation to the position of the viewer.
  - [] Global volume / play + pause controls too?
  - [] READ Audio properties (Will do for bgm)
    - [] Amplitude within frequency range function.
 (Cropped amplitude)